Who is Southwest Credit Systems, LP?

 Should I contact or pay Southwest Credit Systems, LP?

-The best way to deal with Southwest Credit Systems, LP is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Southwest Credit Systems for millions of clients nationwide.
+The best way to deal with Southwest Credit Systems, LP is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Southwest Credit Systems for millions of clients nationwide.

 Will Southwest Credit Systems, LP sue me or garnish my wages?